paulczar/paulczar.github.io-source/content/blog/future-of-kubernetes-is-virtual-machines/index.md

 ## Soft and Squishy Multi-Tenancy

-However there's one bit sticky problem that's left to solve, and this I believe will prove to be the downfall of the container ...  multi-tenancy.
+There's one sticky problem that's left to solve, and this I believe will prove to be the downfall of the container ...  multi-tenancy.

 Linux containers were not built to be secure isolated sandboxes (like Solaris Zones or FreeBSD Jails).
 Instead they're built upon a shared kernel model that utilizes kernel features to provide basic process isolation.
 As [Jessie Frazelle](https://blog.jessfraz.com/post/containers-zones-jails-vms/) would say "Containers aren't a real thing".